Chris Cillizza: CNN

 On April 3, 2017, Cillizza joined CNN as a "political reporter and digital editor-at-large," contributing online and on television.

 On June 28, 2017, CNN Politics announced the launch of "The Point with Chris Cillizza."
 According to the official press release, the new "multiplatform brand" will include "daily columns, on-air analysis, an evening newsletter, [a] podcast, and the launch of trivia night events in Washington, DC."
-The show which is on YouTube releases political analysis videos hosted by Cillizza every Tuesday and Thursday.
+The show which was on YouTube released political analysis videos hosted by Cillizza every Tuesday and Thursday.

 Cillizza also runs political trivia on his personal Instagram account on Mondays, Wednesdays, and Fridays.

 On December 1, 2022, Cillizza was laid off from CNN.

+NewsNation

+Cillizza joined NewsNation in March 2025.

+YouTube

+On January 18, 2023, Chris Cillizza launched a YouTube show, "So What?
+With Chris Cillizza," featuring political analysis and other topics.
+The show's heavily produced style resembled mainstream media, with videos posted several times a week, each garnering a few thousand views.
+On January 9, 2024, Cillizza announced a shift in approach, citing his channel's limited audience of 5,000 subscribers.
+The new format emphasized authenticity, informality, and less scripting, with increased video frequency to nearly daily.
+This approach proved more successful, with videos regularly receiving tens of thousands of views and his subscriber base growing to over 100,000 by July 2025.
+Episodes are also available on his Substack blog where he writes articles too.

 Reception

 Columbia Journalism Review has described Cillizza's informal, "everyman" style as being popular with readers.
 According to reviewers, "Chris Cillizza might be the only person in America who can have goofy fun talking about Trumpcare, Russian election interference, and the emoluments clause...
 Consequently, Cillizza tends to be a fly trap for criticism about his criticism."
 Jay Rosen has compared his approach to infotainment which turns political analysis into gamesmanship detached from real-world implications.
 Former CNN host Soledad O'Brien has described Cillizza's work as facile.
 David Weigel has criticized Cillizza for focusing on predictions rather than factual analysis.
+In September 2020, Cillizza wrote an article stating that election models showed Donald Trump as having "almost no chance" in the upcoming election.
+Political commentator Nate Silver criticized Cillizza's interpretation, tweeting "If you don't do any reporting, have never demonstrated any insight about politics, and don't even write particularly well, you'd think you could at the very least understand that 20% ≠ 0%."
 Cillizza, along with Mark Halperin and Ron Fournier, was cited by Felix Biederman and Virgil Texas as one of the inspirations for their parody political pundit Carl Diggler.